How to Implement Dynamic React Feature Flags (2025 Update)

 }, [categoryId, isLoaded, user, permissionsLoaded]);

 When a user navigates to a category page, we check their permission before loading any data.
 If they don't have access, they see an error message instead of the documents list.
+Now, users only see categories and documents they’re authorized to access based on React feature flags.

-Using the permit-fe-sdk, we implemented these complex permission checks with simple, intuitive code.
+, we implemented these complex permission checks with simple, intuitive code.
 The ability to load permissions in bulk and check them using permitState.check()

-makes it straightforward to toggle features based on user relationships, without compromising on security or performance.
+makes it straightforward to toggle features based on user relationships without compromising on security or performance.

 Written by